mbilab/Web-tutorial/unit/preprocessor/README.md

 And, import `app.js`

-### step 2 : add style sheet of button
+## step 5 : write your first sass
+Sass is a CSS extension language.
+As pug, sass use indent to represent scope level.
+Moreover, Variables, Nesting, and Mixins are powerful feature of sass.

-Use variable to change background color of button, and transfer css:
+Use variable to change background color of button.
 ```
 #container div{
     margin: auto;